Faust90/Rust_learning/notes.md

 ## Borrowing

 Through reference you can borrow one value.
 You can only have **either** **one** mutable or **any** immutable references, that **must always** be valid

+## Crate
+Smallest Rust entity.

+### Binary Crate
+Is executable and MUST have a fn main(); Usually have just the minimum required code to start the executable that calls the code of the library crate

+### Library Crate
+Does not have a fn main() and is usable in other crates

+## Package

+Bundle of one or multiple crates.
+Needs a Cargo.toml file to explain how to build it

+## Module

+Organize code and code visibility inside a crate

 ## conventions